veenasundara/LightningSignature/README.md

-# LightningSignature
+1# LightningSignature
-Component to capture signatures and store them as Salesforce files
+Component to capture signatures and store them as Salesforce files.

+This component uses the JQuery library called JSigntaure.
+You can find information about that here  https://github.com/brinley/jSignature

 ## Usage